Everton (footballer, born 1983)

-Everton Ramos da Silva (born 8 June 1983), known as just Everton, is a Brazilian footballer who plays for Portuguese club Pedras Rubras.
+Everton Ramos da Silva (born 8 June 1983), known as just Everton, is a Brazilian footballer who plays for Portuguese club Ovarense.

 Career

 Barueri

 Everton joined Heracles after playing in the youth of Grêmio Barueri.
 In the 2004–05 season Everton scored 36 goals for Grêmio followed by 17 in the 2005–06 campaign which helped to promote Grêmio to the highest division.
 Instead of choosing one of the bigger clubs in his native Brazil, he signed a contract with Dutch team, Heracles Almelo.

 Heracles Almelo

 Everton played his first league match for Heracles on 27 August 2006, in an away match against Feyenoord.
 The match ended in a goalless draw.
 Everton scored his first two goals on 16 September 2009 when Heracles won 3–0 over Utrecht.
 With an away goal against Feyenoord on 14 March 2010, he became all-time Heracles top scorer in the Eredivisie, scoring 32 goals.